PhD, Language, Culture and Teaching, York University:

 Assistant Professor, Culture and Media & Director, First Year Writing Program Profile:

-Creating new and productive models of knowledge production and literary and artistic inquiry is an integral part of my work as a researcher, educator, and cultural worker.
+Creating new and productive models of knowledge production and artistic and literary inquiry is an integral part of my work as a researcher, educator, and writer.
 As an educator, I seek to stage encounters between writers, artists, curators, and students both on campus and in the community.
 As a researcher, I participate in many of the cultural organizations and social movements at the center of my research.
 These interventions reflect a commitment to promoting reciprocity and fostering strategic alliances between the university and community-based organizations in all aspects of my work.

 Fieldnotes, a forensic.
 Poetry.
 Toronto: BookThug, 2010.